WOOLCOTT FAMILIES OF LONDON

 (4) James, son of Robert, lighterman of Dockhead, and Ann Woolcott, b.
 1789 Bermondsey, d.
 1829 Bermondsey.

 (3) William Woolcott, b. c.1757 Southwark.
 William Woolcott of the New Road Southwark, carpenter, son of Thomas Woolcott of the same place carpenter and also citizen and carpenter of London made free by Patrimony; m.
-Lydia Little 1784 St. Giles Cripplegate, London.
+Lydia Little 1784 St. Giles Cripplegate, London, brother, Robert, witness.

 (5) Thomas Samuel Woolcott, b.
 1814 St. James Clerkenwell, carpenter; declared bankruptcy in 1843; m.
 Ann Carter 1835 Camden, Middlesex.
 1841 Hackney, 1851 Clerkenwell; 1861 Islington.